OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     # or use your software:
     $ mamba --help

 **11) Have a look at the `--help` menu for both `conda` and `mamba` - you'll see they are both very similar!
-This is because `mamba` is special speeded up version of conda and you can use the `mamba` command interchangably with the `conda` command to get the same result. `mamba` can find packages and dependencies much more quickly then `conda` but the documentation of how to use the commands is all detailed on the conda site - hence we want to make you aware of both and that all the commands below can be either `mamba` or `conda` and although we refer to `conda` throughout the course in practise we are going to use the `mamba` command because its much quicker.
+This is because `mamba` is a special speeded up version of conda and you can use the `mamba` command interchangably with the `conda` command to do the same operations. `mamba` can find packages and dependencies much more quickly then `conda` but the documentation of how to use the commands is all detailed on the conda site - hence we want to make you aware of both and that all the commands below can be either `mamba` or `conda` and although we refer to `conda` throughout the course in practise we are going to use the `mamba` command for searching, installing and creating environments because its much quicker.

 **12) lets have a quick demo of using `mamba` inplace of `conda` to install `samtools` a program that lets you manipulate alignment files:**

     # instead of using 'conda install samtools' use 'mamba install samtools'
     $ mamba install samtools

-**12) It is also possible to see what would happen when you install a package without actually installing it (also known as a dry run)**
+**13) It is also possible to see what would happen when you install a package without actually installing it (also known as a dry run)**

     $ mamba install pysam --dry-run

-**13) In addition to the `conda search <name>` or `mamba search <name>` command, you can also visit the following websites to check for available conda packages - this is a much easier way of finding packages if you are unsure how they might be named in conda:**
+**14) In addition to the `conda search <name>` or `mamba search <name>` command, you can also visit the following websites to check for available conda packages - this is a much easier way of finding packages if you are unsure how they might be named in conda:**

 - https://anaconda.org/bioconda/repo/
 - https://conda-forge.org/feedstocks/

-**14) Conda also makes it easy to remove packages and thier dependencies - lets remove the samtools package**
+**15) Conda also makes it easy to remove packages and thier dependencies - lets remove the samtools package**

     $ mamba remove samtools